ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 **explanation**
 The distributions of minutes between high_rating recipes and low_rating recipes are similar.
 In other words, no matter the recipe is rated high or low, they have similar trend that most recipes take under 60 minutes, and there are fewer recipes that take longer time.
 There is no obvious differences between high and low ratings of a recipe by looking at how long it takes.

+Plot the distributions of recipes' preparation time of high calories and high calories
+<iframe src="assets/bivariate_plot2.html" width=700 height=400 frameBorder=0></iframe>

+**explanation**
+There appears to be a difference between how many ingredients are in high-calories recipes and non-high-calories recipes high_caloreies food tend to have more ingredients.

 ### Interesting Aggregates
 #### Pivot Table